EXEGESIS: MARK 16

 Concerning MARK 16

 We're also told that Jesus, after he had risen, began to walk with two of his disciples along a road, and they did not recognize him.
-It wasn't until he chose to reveal himself to them that they saw it was Jesus, and they ran back to tell the others, but the others didn't believe them either.
+It wasn't until he chose to reveal himself to them that they saw it was Jesus, and they ran back to tell the others, but the disciples didn't believe them either.
 Then, Jesus appeared to the disciples without Thomas being there, and Thomas didn't believe them when they told him that Jesus was alive.
 Afterward, Jesus appeared to all of them and Thomas too, and he rebuked Thomas for his unbelief.
-But he had also rebuked his other disciples, saying, ". . . and he rebuked them for their unbelief and hardness of heart, because they had not believed those who saw him after he had arisen."
+But he had also rebuked the other disciples, saying, ". . . and he rebuked them for their unbelief and hardness of heart, because they had not believed those who saw him after he had arisen."
 Mark 16:14

-When I first started to write this article, I stopped, and I thought: I can't write that article because I don't know why Jesus did what he did; why he didn't reveal himself at once.
+When I first started to write this article, I stopped, and I thought: I can't write this article because I don't know why Jesus did what he did; why he didn't reveal himself at once.
 And the Holy Spirit said to me at that second, "Yes, you do."
 Therefore, I'll continue confidently with what I was going to write.

 I believe Jesus did what he did because he was showing that even his closest disciples needed to have and exhibit faith in his resurrection.
 They may have been taught a great deal from God's word already, but it didn't stop them from being required to come to Jesus the same way everyone else has to come to him, and yes, even Mary his mother had to come to Jesus by faith, as she was a sinner like all the rest of us.
 We all must have faith, or we're not going to see, hear, or know Jesus.
-Not one person got into, or will get into, heaven without faith in Jesus: his life, his resurrection, and that he is the only begotten Son of God, our only Redeemer.
+Not one person has gone into, or will get into, heaven without faith in Jesus: his life, his resurrection, and that he is the only begotten Son of God, our only Redeemer.

 A few years ago, I had been praying and reading the Bible, but Jesus wasn't speaking to my heart as usual, and so, being in a pinch, I got frustrated with him, and I said, "Why won't you answer me?
 Even demons make noise, and kick me in the back, and knock on the wall, and terrorize the kitten, and move things and speak.
 Even demons let me know they're there."
-Jesus answered me and said, "Demons don't require you to have faith.
+Jesus answered me then and said, "Demons don't require you to have faith.
 I do."

 So when Jesus finally revealed himself to his disciples, he came with a rebuke.
 He had tested the depth of their faith, and their faith had failed them.
 And when you consider that we cannot see or hear or know Jesus and his salvation without faith, then these people who were closest to Jesus were in a bad spot.
 Up until then, they had been with Jesus, and they could see him and his miracles with their own eyes, and they could hear his words with their physical ears.
 But now, Jesus was introducing the fact that he would not be around for them to see and hear physically anymore, and they were going to be required to have faith in him, for Jesus said to Thomas, "You believe now because you see me; blessed are those who will believe in me, though they do not see me."
 John 20:29